qtumproject/documents/en/How-to-Stake-with-Qtum/README.md

 # Qtum Staking（PoS mining）Tutorial

 Qtum employs PoS (Proof of Stake) consensus mechanism, which is different from Bitcoin's PoW (Proof of Work).
 The mining process in PoS system is called staking.
-The block producer will get 4QTUM, as well as the transaction fees and gases as block reward.
-So the real reward is usually more than 4QTUM in total.
+The block producer will get 1QTUM, as well as the transaction fees and gases as block reward.
+So the real reward is usually more than 1QTUM in total.

+**Qtum blocks are produced in average every 32s**

 Basic requirements for staking：